Internationally qualified midwives' application guidelines

 To enable us to assess this requirement you must provide the following:

-- A full copy of your CV, a time line of your employment and professional development.
+- A full copy of your CV, a time line of your employment.

 - Your employment history must state the position you held and include a detailed description of your midwifery practice